Sebastiaan-Alvarez-Rodriguez/nixos-pc/secrets/README.md

 A nice tutorial can be found [here](https://github.com/ryantm/agenix#tutorial).

+## Creating a password/key
+See section 'Encrypting a password/key'.

 ## Decrypting a password/key
 Requires you to define secret files in your configurations like this:
 ```nix